claus-e-andersen/clanElectrons/README.md

 # See ICRU-90 equation 4.11
 s <- electronic.MSP.resticted(MeV = 1, delta.keV = 10, dat, delta = 0)

+# --------------
+# The package contains some examples and demo functions.
+# Try to look in the body of these functions for details.

 # How to use Sternheimer.delta.exact and electronic.MSP:
 demo.water(MeV = 1, delta.keV = 10)